Dana Pape-Zambito PhD

 Post-Doctoral Fellowship (Fox Chase Cancer Center)

-Dr. Pape-Zambito is responsible for teaching General Biology lectures and laboratories as well as a graduate course in Advanced Cell Biology.
+Dr. Pape-Zambito is responsible for teaching General Biology lectures and laboratories, Human Physiology and Advanced Cell Biology.
 She has expertise in physiology, specifically endocrinology, reproduction, and lactation.
 She also has extensive experience studying breast cancer, so is well versed in histology and pathology of the normal and cancerous mammary gland.
 Her Ph.D was completed in a department of Dairy and Animal Science, therefore Dr. Pape-Zambito also has a working knowledge of Animal and Veterinary Science.

 In the laboratory, Dr. Pape-Zambito has been researching development of breast cancer.
 When a woman finds a suspicious lump in her breast she is usually sent for mammography followed by diagnostic biopsy.
 Often the biopsy results confirm that a woman has benign breast disease, which is not a cancerous condition, but may develop into invasive breast cancer in the future.
 This is problematic because a clinician’s course of treatment (ranging from simple observation to the extreme of prophylactic bilateral mastectomy) has significant reprucussions on a woman’s life and well being.
 Any protein biomarkers that would help to determine whether or not a benign lesion has the potential to become cancerous would be greatly advantageous for the clinician and patient.
 Dr. Pape-Zambito’s post-doctoral research was to discover and validate proteins that may be expressed in benign brest lesions that develop cancer that are not present in benign lesions that do not become cancerous.
 This way one could predict which lesions are more likely to develop into cancer in the future, so that more aggressive treatment strategies could be followed before breast cancer develops.
 Breast cancer is also a heterogenous disease and not all lesions have the potential to develop into breast cancer.
 She is collaborating with others at Fox Chase Cancer Center to determine if there are genetic abberations leading to differences in protein expression that may allow certain in situ lesions to progress to invasive lesions.
 Lastly Dr. Pape-Zambito is interested in determining how certain endocrine disrupting hormones may play a role in breast cancer iniitation.
 Several man-made checicals can mimic the effects of hormones naturally produced by the body.
 These synthetic chemicals act via the same receptors but can stimulate different effects than the endogenous hormone.
 Dr. Pape-Zambito would like to determine whether or not certain endocrine disrupting hormones can transform normal mammary epithelial cells into preneoplastic, or cancerous cells.
 Future research would be targeted at determining what cellular pathways are affected by the endocrine disrupting hormone.